liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/performance-test-matrix.md

 - `checkpoint_segments=1` is the practical no-checkpoint production upper bound for this gate: it is faster than checkpoint=10, but only by `1.21x` total while using `7.44x` peak memory.
+It fails the `<= 2.5x` memory constraint and is only a reference upper bound.
 - current custom chunk is faster than checkpoint=1 in backward/total time, but its memory cost is much larger (`27.13x` checkpoint=10 and `3.65x` checkpoint=1).
+It also fails the `<= 2.5x` memory constraint.
 - both alternatives preserve receiver output and pressure loss exactly against production checkpoint=10; raw `vp.grad` absolute differences remain small, while relative differences are inflated by near-zero gradient entries.
 - the next valuable route is not more speed-only saved-state custom chunking;
-  it is a memory-aware custom backward/rematerialization route that approaches checkpoint=1 speed without exceeding the checkpoint=1 memory envelope.
+  it is a memory-aware custom backward/rematerialization route that improves total time while staying under `2.5x` checkpoint=10 peak memory.

 ## Full-Record Baseline